 Why Does Malnutrition Happen after Weight Loss Surgery?

-- The patient’s body is unable to process the nutrients they do consume;
+- The patient’s body is unable to process the nutrients they consume.

 - A combination of both reasons above.

-Weight loss surgeries that limit the amount the patient can eat and also the amount of nutrition that the body can absorb are the ones that pose the highest risk of resulting in malnutrition.
-Gastric bypass surgery (Roux-En-Y) alters not only the stomach size but also makes changes to the digestive system and brings increased risks for malnutrition issues.
+Weight Loss Surgeries that limit the amount the patient can eat and the amount of nutrition that the body can absorb are the ones that pose the highest risk of resulting in malnutrition.
+Gastric Bypass Surgery (Roux-En-Y) alters not only the stomach size but also makes changes to the digestive system and brings increased risks for malnutrition issues.

 As previously stated, the risks of malnutrition after weight loss surgery are higher with gastric bypass surgery and duodenal switch surgery.
-Only 12% of patients experience malnutrition in some form after having gastric sleeve surgery.
-As stated above, most instances of malnutrition can be avoided by following the post-operative diet and consistently taking the supplements recommended by your doctors and nutritionist.
+Only 12% of patients experience malnutrition in some form after having Gastric Sleeve Surgery.
+As mentioned above, you can avoid most instances of malnutrition by following the post-operative diet.
+And consistently taking the supplements recommended by your doctors and nutritionist.

-Bariatric procedures that decrease the size of the stomach but do not alter the digestive system or the body’s ability to absorb vital minerals and vitamins, such as gastric sleeve, gastric banding, or the endoscopic sleeve gastroplasty procedure are less likely to result in serious malnutrition complications.
+Bariatric procedures that decrease the size of the stomach but do not alter the digestive system or the body’s ability to absorb vital minerals and vitamins, such as gastric sleeve, Gastric Banding, or Endoscopic Sleeve Gastroplasty procedure are less likely to result in severe malnutrition complications.

-What Are The Signs and Symptoms of Malnutrition?
+What are the Signs and Symptoms of Malnutrition after Weight Loss Surgery?

 Symptoms of malnutrition will vary depending on the root cause of the deficiency but typical symptoms include: